ipfs-tech/cborc42/draft-caballero-cbor-cborc42.md

 # Introduction

-The IPFS ecosystem has long made structural usage of its own home-grown CBOR profile, dating from the early days of the CBOR working group and fine-tuned over the years in community/internal venues.
+The developer ecosystem around the Interplanetary File System, a distributed system file and document handling, has long made structural usage of its own home-grown CBOR profile, dating from the early days of the CBOR working group and fine-tuned over the years in community/internal venues.
 Configuring CBOR tooling in various languages to decode this data and encode new data conformantly has been a challenge, and a unified specification (updated to modern terminology, as the CBOR working group has iterated and evolved so much in the intervening years) is set out in this document.

 Note: unlike the CBOR/c specification, no opinion on best practices for hashing or signing mechanisms is expressed here, and will be addressed in separate documents, if at all.